wilsonmar/wilsonmar.github.io/_posts/2014-08-03-git-basics.md

    <pre><strong>https://github.com/wilsonmar/git-utilities/blob/master/git-basics.sh</strong></pre>

-   This is the script that this tutorial requests you to run.
+   This is the script you run to perform the tutorial below.

    PROTIP: It's wise to examine any script before running it to check if there are potentially malicious commands.
 The script does not pull in other scripts.